TheOdinProject/curriculum/javascript/react-js/advanced-concepts.md

 #### <span id="context-api">4.
 Context API</span>

-As your application becomes larger and you have multiple components to ensure reusability, you might find yourself passing props through a a lot of components in the middle or you might have a lot of components that require the same props.
-This pattern is known as `prop drilling` and to help avoid this, React provides the Context API that lets a parent component provide data to all the components in its tree without having to pass props.
-Imagine you have implemented an optional dark theme in your website and quite a few of your components require this theme data to correctly style itself - having a `context` of your theme will allow all children components have access to this data.
-The [Context API beta docs](https://beta.reactjs.org/learn/passing-data-deeply-with-context) is a great resource to further explore and practice your learning.
+As your application becomes larger and you have multiple components to ensure reusability, you might find yourself passing props through a lot of components in the middle or you might have a lot of components that require the same props.
+This pattern is known as `prop drilling`.
+To help avoid this, React provides the Context API that lets a parent component provide data to all the components in its tree without having to pass props.
+Imagine that you have implemented an optional dark theme in your website and quite a few of your components require this theme data to correctly style itself - having a `context` of your theme will allow all children components to have access to this data.

+The [Passing Data Deeply with Context webpage](https://beta.reactjs.org/learn/passing-data-deeply-with-context) on React Docs Beta does an excellent job of explaining on how to use the Context API.
+Furthermore, if you wish to learn more advanced concepts in React, [React Docs Beta](https://beta.reactjs.org/) is a great resource to dig into.

 #### <span id="higher-order-components">5.
 Higher-order Components</span>